garrettw/garrettw.github.io/src/content/blog/php-hall-of-honor.md

 ---
-title: List of PHP Influencers
+title: PHP Hall of Honor
 pubDate: 2025-07-23 00:00:00
 description: |
-  I used ChatGPT and Google Gemini along with my own knowledge to compile a list of the most influential members of the PHP community.
+  I used ChatGPT and Google Gemini along with my own knowledge to compile a list of the most influential members of the PHP community of all time.
 categories:
   - PHP
 ---